Ra-Workspace/ffxiv-datamining-ko/README.md

 * If you want to know datamining, go [viion/ffxiv-datamining](https://github.com/viion/ffxiv-datamining) and [ufx/SaintCoinach](https://github.com/ufx/SaintCoinach).

 * You can access data for each patch version using [tags](https://github.com/Ra-Workspace/ffxiv-datamining-ko/releases).
-Also if you want to access data older than data uploaded to this repository, go [here](https://github.com/Ra-Workspace/ffxiv-ko-datamining).

 ---